dariemcarlosdev/SecureCleanApiWaf/docs/Deployment/Docker/DOCKER_DNS_CONFIGURATION.md

 ```

 The script will:
-1. ?
-Check if Docker is running
+1. âœ… Check if Docker is running
-2. ?
-Test network connectivity
+2. âœ… Test network connectivity
-3. ?
-Guide you through DNS configuration
+3. âœ… Guide you through DNS configuration
-4. ?
-Clear build cache
+4. âœ… Clear build cache
-5. ?
-Rebuild the application
+5. âœ… Rebuild the application

 ---